-The Health Science Center Libraries promote learning, inspire discovery, and connect with the communities they serve.
+The UT Health Libraries promote learning, inspire discovery, and connect with the communities they serve.
 To achieve this mission library staff deliver resources for teaching, learning, and research; provide expert information and instructional services; develop innovative physical and virtual spaces; strengthen existing partnerships; and seek new collaborations.
 The Libraries include:

 - Dolph Briscoe, Jr. Library at the Joe R. and Teresa Lozano Long Campus

-- Regional Campus Library in Laredo
+- Laredo Regional Campus Library

 Most library resources are available electronically, enabling students in San Antonio as well as distance and off-site students to access them from any location.
 Computers, study carrels, collaborative and individual study tables and comfortable seating can be found throughout the library.
 Use of library computers or Wi-Fi requires a campus network login or a guest login available upon request.
 Staff assistance can be requested at the Circulation Desk.
 Inquiries can be made in person, by email and by telephone.
 Liaison librarians assigned to each school provide one-on-one research assistance to drop-in students and by appointment.

 - Hours: The Briscoe Library is open 24/7 with Health Science Center ID card access.
+Library staff are available to assist users during regular hours.

 - Catalog: The library’s catalog provides information about the collections.
 Off-campus access to e-journals and e-books is restricted to Health Science Center ID holders and University Health System house staff.
-The Library strives to provide convenient access and services by observing a schedule and hours that meet the needs of its users.

 - Circulation: All university students, faculty, staff, residents, fellows, and University Health System ID holders may check out materials.
+Registration is required to borrow library materials.

 - Reserve Collection: A core collection of text books, selected by faculty or due to the significance of the items, is available for limited checkout periods.
 Electronic course reserve materials are managed by individual faculty through the university’s course management system, Canvas.